Brockhoff Biscuits

-Brockhoff Biscuits was an Australian manufacturer of biscuits founded in 1860 by Adolf F. Brockhoff.
+Brockhoff Biscuits Pty Ltd, formerly known as A. F. Brockhoff & Co., was an Australian manufacturer of biscuits based in Braidwood, New South Wales.

+History

+The company was founded in 1860 by Adolf F. Brockhoff.

+In 1882, A. F. Brockhoff & Co. advertised for staff for a factory in West Melbourne.

 In 1963 Arnott's Biscuits and the company merged, although they continued to trade under both names for several years until the "Brockhoff" name was completely dropped in the late 1970s.